-- General Fund (Fund 10) fund balance increased by \$26,486 to \$3,005,393.
-The fund balance is 18.0% of general fund expenditures.
-The Board of Education policy is to have a fund balance of greater than 5%. - General Fund actual revenues of \$16,698,043 were \$42,207 more than final budgeted revenues of \$16,655,836.
-Actual expenditures of \$16,671,557 were \$15,721 more than the final budgeted expenditures of \$16,655,836.
-Actual expenditures were approximately 99% of revenue. - For 2015-2016 the District increased compensation to support staff and administrative staff by the allowed CPI increase of 1.62%.
-The professional staff increases were based on the new compensation model.
+- General Fund (Fund 10) fund balance increased by \$177,317 to \$3,182,710.
+The fund balance is 17.7% of general fund expenditures.
+The Board of Education policy is to have a fund balance of greater than 5%. - General Fund actual revenues of \$17,147,304 were \$2,670 less than final budgeted revenues of \$17,144,634.
+Actual expenditures of \$15,136,104 were \$283,493 less than the final budgeted expenditures of \$15,423,597.
+Actual expenditures were approximately 90% of revenue. - For 2016-2017 the District increased compensation to support staff and administrative staff by the allowed CPI increase of 2%.
+The professional staff increases were based on the allowable CPI increase of .12% and added to the new compensation model.
 The District continued with health and wellness initiatives to keep costs contained in that area.
-The cost of salaries and health insurance for the District across all funds and for all purposes was \$13,586,025.07 during 2015-2016 or 68.4% of the entire budget for funds that have salary and fringes. - At the beginning of 2015-2016 the Board of Education passed a resolution allowing for the implementation of Fund 46 which is a capital projects fund to be used in the future.
-Money cannot be spent from the fund until five years after the resolution.
-The intent is to add money to this fund if available at the end of the year.
-This fund has a separate account and earns interest over time. - The District paid off the piece of land it purchased on County Road N. At this time it is being rented by an area farmer and will continue to be rented until such a time the District decides how will be used. - During 2015-2016 the District conducted a district wide survey to test the feelings of the community in regards to many areas.
-The top three areas of concern that came from the survey were facilities, CTE (career and technical education) and establishing a foundation.
-Three committees were formed from the survey.
-The Freedom Facilities Advisory Committee met and began its work.
-The first decision was to send out an RPF for a complete facilities study. - During 2015-2016 the District commissioned and completed a District wide informational video.
-This video can be viewed on our website.
+The cost of salaries and fringe benefits for the District across all funds and for all purposes was \$13,827,337 during 2016-2017 or 68.3% of the entire budget for funds that have salary and fringes. - The District revamped the pay schedule for the co and extracurricular activities during 2016-2017 with implementation to begin in 2017-2018.
+The schedule changed the pay structure to give an allocation per sport that can be distributed by the coach and athletic director working together. - During 2016-2017 the District conducted a district wide facility study which resulted in showing the District is operating above building capacities at both sites.
+The Freedom Facilities Advisory Committee worked the entire year on developing a plan to bring to the Board from which they would pass a resolution to hold a special election for the purpose of building a new high school and athletic facilities and making renovations to the current buildings.
+This process will continue into 2017-2018.
+In anticipation the District did conduct studies on the available and paid for land on County Highway N during the end of 2016-2017.